Five things to know about the selfie economy | Malay Mail

-PARIS, June 27 — Long dismissed as a symptom of narcissistic youth culture, the not-so-humble selfie has become big business.
+NEW YORK, June 20 ― Long dismissed as a symptom of narcissistic youth culture, the not-so-humble selfie has become big business.

 As hotels vie to become the next viral hotspot and new technology is developed to cater to those searching for that perfect picture of themselves, here are five things to know about selfies.